-In other words: if is contractible then for every closed differential form with there exists a differential form such that
+In more detail: if is contractible then for every closed differential form with there exists a differential form such that

-Let be two smooth functions between smooth manifold and a (smooth) homotopy between them.
+Let be two smooth functions between smooth manifolds and a (smooth) homotopy between them.

 Then there is a chain homotopy between the induced morphisms

 on the de Rham complexes of and .

 In particular, the action on de Rham cohomology of and coincide,

 Moreover, an explicit formula for the chain homotopy is given by the “homotopy operator”